Memoryzjc/ICE2607-24Fall-SJTU/README.md

-# ICE2607-24Fall-SJTU
+# ICE2607-24Fall
-This is a repo for course ICE2607 in SJTU.
+This is a repo for the ICE2607 in SJTU.